-a.
+- a.
 Use of a centerline video.
 A video camera shall be located at the end of the trick course, facing the skier and as much as possible in the central axis of the trick course.
 The camera shall be installed more than 3.0 meter above the water level.
 The camera shall be equipped with a high quality zoom of enough power and adjusted to show the skier clearly.

-The judges shall be located on one tower from where they can view the centerline video in real time or have a very good direct view on the trick course.
+The judges shall be located on one tower from where they can view the centerline video in real - The judges shall be located on one tower from where they can view the centerline video in real time or have a very good direct view on the trick course.
 They shall either watch the centerline video or the skier (live) for writing the tricks.
-The recording of the same centerline video shall be used for immediate video review and judging.
+The recording of the same centerline video shall be used for immediate video review and judging. - b.

-- b.
 Use of a non-centerline video.
 The tricks shall be filmed by a video camera from a position as close as possible to the position of the Event Judges.
 The judges shall be located on one tower near the center of the trick course.
 They shall either watch the non-centerline video or the skier for writing the tricks.
 The recording of the non-centerline video shall be used for immediate video review and judging. - c.
 No use of video.
 The judges shall be located on one tower near the center of the trick course.
 They shall watch the skier for judging.